 1944 Epiphone Blackstone – £1499

-The Blackstone was introduced in Epiphone’s original archtop line of 1931, with a 14 3/4″.
+NEW ARRIVAL The Blackstone was introduced in Epiphone’s original archtop line of 1931, with a 14 3/4″.
 By 1936 it took it’s final form with the 16 3/8″ lower bout, and the centre-dip headstock appeared in 1939.
 Epiphone’s most popular 16″ guitar, the Blackstone remained in the catalog continuously until 1949.
-This particular example is a bit of a curiosity, and may well be a custom order, as I can’t find another with this cream top finish – which appears to be original judging by the quality, ageing and lacquer checking.
-The other curiosity is the Rosewood strip on the tailpiece, unusual but quite striking.
-Having said that, it’s a killer guitar, with great tone and playability – the solid Spruce top, figured Maple back and sides giving a big, bright sound, with good clarity and definition.
+1944 seems to be one of the few years this model came with a gloss cream top, possibly because tone woods were hard to come by during the war, and Epiphone decided to cover up the grain.
+Having said that, it’s a killer guitar, with great tone and playability – the Spruce top, and figured Maple back and sides giving a big, bright sound, with good clarity and definition.
 The Brazilian Rosewood fingerboard with trapezoid inlays, and bound body and fingerboard are signs of real quality.
-Unusually for an arch top of this age, the action is good all the way along the neck, and there are no cracks or repairs.
-It also comes in the coolest alligator skin case.
+Unusually for an arch top of this age, the action is good all the way along the neck.
+The guitar is in all original condition, with just one repaired top crack.
+It comes in a non original hard case.